spantaleev/matrix-docker-ansible-deploy/docs/registering-users.md

 # Registering users

-This documentation page tells you how to create user account on your Matrix server.
+This documentation page tells you how to create user accounts on your Matrix server.

 Table of contents: